Nuno-Jesus/42_classes/Rank 02/flood_fill/README.md

 	- Paint the current cell with 'F'
 	- Recursively paint the cells to the L, R, U and D by generating the coordinates of the nearby cells
+	- If I generate invalid coordinates (negative or higher than the maximum map coordinates) I go back
-	- If either I find a character other than the one I started on, or I generate invalid coordinates (negative or higher than the maximum map coordinates) we backtrack, to explore other paths
+	- If I find a character other than the one I started on, I go back

 Here's the source code: